 This is practically not possible every time.
 Hence blogs using outreach to guest posts on other blogs.
 This is kind of a “gray hat link building strategy” may be accepted as ok by Google.

 There are also other ways of building backlinks, but many of them considered “black hat link building strategy”.
 There are outsourcing platforms such as Fiverr that let people blast thousands of backlinks by using the software.
 This is extremely dangerous and should be avoided at all costs.

 🔗 Link Building Velocity

 Building links faster than it is naturally possible may raise red flags in Google algorithm.
-Manual actions or manual reviews are here to review websites suspected having unnatural link building behaviours.
+Manual actions or manual reviews are here to review websites suspected of having unnatural link building behaviors.

-It may be okay, if you a few of them.
+It may be okay if you a few of them.
 If you have too many of them it is not a good thing for your rankings.
-Hence, many SEO professional using tiered link building strategies by backlinking to the the pages they have backlinks from.
+Hence, many SEO professionals using tiered link building strategies by backlinking to the pages they have backlinks from.

-I am certainly against the artificial link building techniques trying to take advantage of Google algorithm.
+I am certainly against the artificial link building techniques trying to take advantage of the Google algorithm.